TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/2-the-stations-of-the-journey.rst

 ===========================================

-Now that you have had a look at your journey destination and hopefully don't feel disoriented when we stop at the several steps, you are able to start.
+Now that you have had a look at your journey destination and hopefully don't feel disoriented when we stop at the several steps, you can start.
 Figure 3-3 gives you an overview of the stations on the journey, which you will get to know in more detail during the upcoming sections.

 .. figure:: /Images/3-BlogExample/figure-3-3.png